Sex, Lies, and Videotape: Plot

 The next day, Cynthia appears uninvited at Graham's apartment and presses Graham to explain what "spooked" Ann.
-Graham reluctantly explains it was the videotapes that disturbed Ann and that he achieves gratification by watching the videos in private.
-Graham propositions Cynthia to make an interview tape, assuring her that only he will see them.
+He reluctantly explains it was the videotapes that disturbed her and that he achieves gratification by watching the videos in private.
+Graham propositions Cynthia to make an interview tape, assuring her that only he will see it.
 She agrees, and later tells Ann about the experience.
-Ann is horrified, as is John when Cynthia later tells him.
+She is horrified, as is John, when Cynthia later tells him.

-Cleaning her home the next day, Ann discovers Cynthia's pearl earring in her bedroom while vacuuming, and deduces her affair with John.
+Cleaning her home the next day, Ann discovers Cynthia's pearl earring in her bedroom while vacuuming and deduces her affair with John.
 Furious, Ann goes to Graham's apartment with the intention of making a videotape.
-Graham objects, but she is insistent.
+He objects, but she is insistent.